Eagle Terrace vs. Larch: Which Neighbourhood Fits You?

 Eagle Terrace and Larch overview

-Eagle Terrace typically sits higher with broader mountain vistas and quieter residential streets.
-Larch is known for adjacency to the golf course and easy access to riverside pathways.
+Eagle Terrace sits higher on the mountainside with broad vistas and quieter residential streets.
+Larch is known for adjacency to the golf course in the valley bottom and easy access to riverside pathways.
 Each setting supports a distinct pace of life, from ridge-line hikes to fairway walks and river time.

 Views and sun exposure